-We are a team of researchers who are working on projects to promote wellness within settings where children and adolescents live, learn, Develop, and play.
-Although we work closely with The Girl Scouts of NE Kansas & NW Missouri Council, the materials and resources on this website are not officially endorsed by the council or GSUSA.
+We are a team of community-engaged researchers who are working on projects to promote wellness within settings where children and adolescents live, learn, Develop, and play. the materials and resources on this website are not officially endorsed by the council or GSUSA or Scouts BSA.

 OUR WELLNESS TEAM

-Brooke Cull has a Bachelor of Human Nutrition, Master of Public Health degree, and is currently pursuing a PhD in Human Nutrition from Kansas State University.
-She manages projects aimed at promoting health and wellness in children, specifically through increased physical activity and healthful eating habits.
+Brooke Cull earned her PhD in Human Nutrition from Kansas State University while conducting community-engaged research with Girl Scouts.
+During her doctoral studies, she investigated ways to improve health and wellness in girls, specifically through coaching and training leaders.
 Brooke is a registered Girl Scouts leader and currently collaborates with the Girl Scouts of NE Kansas and NW Missouri, to promote wellness in the context of troop meetings.

-Dr. Sara Rosenkranz is an assistant professor and Public Health faculty member in the Department of Human Nutrition at Kansas State University.
+Dr. Sara Rosenkranz is an associate professor and Public Health faculty member in the Department of Food Nutrition Dietetics & Health at Kansas State University.
 She teaches nutrition and exercise and her research examines the impact that lifestyle (diet and exercise) has on metabolism and health of the heart and lungs.
 Dr. Rosenkranz was a Girl Scout as a child and has been involved in multiple wellness promotion projects based in Girl Scouts and other settings.

-Dr. Richard Rosenkranz is a professor of Health & Physical Education in the School of Science and Health at Western Sydney University in Australia.
-He teaches and does research in the area of health promotion, with an emphasis on healthful eating and physical activity in children.
+Dr. Richard Rosenkranz is a professor and Public Health faculty member in the department of Food Nutrition Dietetics & Health.
+He teaches and does research in the area of public health nutrition, physical activity, and health promotion, with an emphasis on children’s settings.
 Dr. Rosenkranz has a long history of collaboration with the Girl Scouts, including three large wellness promotion projects.

 Dr. David Dzewaltowski is the Endowed Community Chair & Professor in the Department of Health Promotions, Social & Behavioral Health at University of Nebraska Medical Center and the Buffett Early Childhood Institute.
 As an accomplished leader, educator, and scientist, his work has focused on improving population health behaviors through organizational change and leader training.
 His collaborative youth health initiatives have increased the capacity of organizations, and improved physical activity and healthful eating habits in children and adults.